What is Year over Year (YoY)?

 Alternatively, another method to calculate the YoY growth is to subtract the prior period balance from the current period balance, and then divide that amount by the prior period balance.

-Under either approach, the YoY growth rate comes out to 20.0%.
+Under either approach, the year over year (YoY) growth rate comes out to 20.0%.

 The main benefit of YoY growth analysis is how easy it is to track and compare the growth rates across several periods, which if annualized, removes the impact of monthly volatility.